5 easy ways you can create habits and stay motivated now

 Getting the jump on things is a habit that not only keeps your boss happy but also gives you a rush of dopamine to the brain.
 Create habits of being early, or do things that help you to think ahead.
 For example, make lists that keep you not only on task but ahead of the game, your boss (and you as well) will love that.

-Notion is a great app where you can make lists on the go, and access from your computer as well.
+Notion is a great app where you can make lists on the go, and access them from your computer as well.

 4. Focus on the small stuff

 If you’re dealing with a big goal, such as some serious weight loss, it’s easy to lose your motivation when it feels like you’re not making progress.
-Splitting that big goals into small ones gives you milestones to celebrate and builds motivation back.
+Splitting big goals into small ones gives you milestones to celebrate and builds motivation back.
 These kinds of goals come from small changes, like planning to eat a little differently (cutting carbs for example), or in taking the stairs instead of using the elevator.

 5. Surround yourself with people who motivate you